Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 In the question block below, we don't need to define `input_int`.
 We can assume that it is available, the same way `input` is available.

 To experiment with the coding question in VS Code or repl.it, we will need an implementation for `input_int`.
 In Python, safely converting from a string to an integer requires handling exceptions.
-For anyone who has read ahead, or who would like to do some extra research, we can try implementing it ourselves!
-Otherwise, here's a working implementation.
+We haven't discussed that material yet, so here is a working implementation.

 <details style="max-width: 700px; margin: auto;">
     <summary>A working implementation of `input_int`</summary>